 Underpayment: What to do if you earn less than the Dutch minimum wage

 Your payslip should include information such as your basic pay rate and other commissions, as well as the Dutch minimum wage and holiday allowance for your age so you can compare the two figures.

-Minimum wage in Netherlands for expat employees
+Minimum wage in the Netherlands for expat employees

-The Netherlands’ minimum wage for foreigners who work under a Dutch work permit is set at the same rate as workers aged 22 years and older, even if the employee is younger than 22 years old and only working part-time.
+The Netherlands’ minimum wage for foreigners who work under a Dutch work permit is the same as for workers aged 22 years and older.
+This is the case even if the employee is younger than 22 years old and only working part-time.

 Minimum wage Amsterdam

-Wages in Amsterdam ranked 23 in the world according to the UBS Prices and Earnings report (2015), while Pay Inc. estimated the median salary in Amsterdam in 2018 as €48,028.
+Wages in Amsterdam ranked 22nd in the world according to the UBS Prices and Earnings Report (2018).
+Pay Inc. estimated the median salary in Amsterdam in 2018 was just under €40,000.

 Salaries in the Netherlands

-For example, the report found that some 15 percent of art and culture graduates made less than EUR 900 a month, while many international law graduates started at NGOs where wages were structurally low.
+For example, the report found that some 15% of art and culture graduates made less than €900 a month; meanwhile, many international law graduates started at NGOs where wages were structurally low.
 For new graduates, however, the report found they typically find it easiest to get a job with a high salary.